-Facebook, Twitter, Instagram, TikTok, and comparable platforms may only be used for campaign purposes within the campaign period.
-Like physical materials, campaign materials used on Facebook, etc. must be approved by the CRO before being made public.
+Social media may only be used for campaign purposes within the campaign period.
+Like physical materials, campaign materials used on social media must be approved by the CRO before being made public.
+Reddit and X/Twitter may not be used for campaign purposes.

-Candidates must provide the CRO with a list of all account URLs for social media platforms, the CRO needs to follow those accounts before they can be used for campaigning.
+Candidates must provide the CRO with a list of all account URLs for social media platforms; the CRO needs to follow or otherwise track those accounts before they can be used for campaigning.